manymoments/manymoments.github.io/_posts/2019-12-07-consensus-model-for-FLP.md

 **Proof by example for n=3**:
 Consider the 4 initial configurations $(1,1,1), (0,1,1),(0,0,1),(0,0,0)$.
 By validity, configuration $(1,1,1)$ must be 1-committed and configuration $(0,0,0)$ must be 0-committed.
-Seeking a contradiction, lets assume none of the 4 iniital configurations is uncommitted.
+Seeking a contradiction, lets assume none of the 4 initial configurations is uncommitted.
 So both $(0,1,1)$ and $(0,0,1)$ are committed.
-So all 4 initial configurations are committed, assume w.l.o.g. that $(0,1,1)$ is 1-committed and $(0,0,1)$ is 0-committed.
-But now imagine that party 2 crashes immediately in both configurations.
-So both configurations look like $(1,CRASH,0)$.
-So both must decide the same, but this is a contradiction because one is 1-committed and the other is 0-committed.
+Since all 4 initial configurations are committed there must be two adjacent configurations that are committed to different values.
+W.l.o.g. assume that $(0,1,1)$ is 1-committed and $(0,0,1)$ is 0-committed.
+Now suppose that in both configurations, party 2 crashes right at the start of the protocol.
+Clearly both configurations look like $(1,CRASH,0)$.
+So both worlds must decide the same, but this is a contradiction because one is 1-committed and the other is 0-committed.

 **Acknowledgment.** We would like to thank Kartik for helpful feedback on this post.